 Not only are there federal rules and regulations that mandate how long certain information must be kept, but also, in case of a disaster or catastrophic data loss, how long certain establishments like financial institutions and hospitals are legally allowed to remain closed.

 Did you know that 84% of the fires in U.S are caused by human – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5358354/pdf/pnas.201617394.pdf

 On a bigger scale, natural disasters are painful and costly.
 As experience told, the effects can linger for years if not months.
-Take Hurricane Katrina that happen in New Orleans at 2005 as an example.
+Take Hurricane Katrina which happen in New Orleans in 2005 as an example.

-They are still suffering the aftermath effect in terms of economic growth and GDP contribution.
+They are still suffering from the aftermath effect in terms of economic growth and GDP contribution.